joshvillbrandt/GoProController/README.md

     url(r'^', include('GoProApp.urls', namespace="GoProApp")),

-Finally, run `python manage.py syncdb` to install the models.
+Then run `python manage.py syncdb` to install the models and launch runserver to see the site in action.

+To actually be able to talk to the cameras, you also need to start the GoProProxy.py script.
+The script continuously polls the cameras for their statuses and sends commands to the cameras as they are queued up in the server.
+GoProProxy expects [GoProController](https://github.com/joshvillbrandt/GoProController) to be in your project directory.
+Once it is there, cd to your project directory and launch the proxy like this:

+    python GoProProxy.py